 Handling Multiple Labels

-This labels the text box with the "Name" text in the table header.
+This labels the text input with the "Name" text in the table header cell.
 This

-aria-labelledby attribute could be added to all three Name fields, thus properly labeling all of them with one text item.
+aria-labelledby attribute would be added to all three Name fields, thus properly labeling all of them with one text node.

-Building on this example, the table below has visual labels along the top and side—multiple visual labels for each control.
+Building on this example, the table below has visual labels along the top and side—multiple visual labels for each input.

 officenum values reference the